The

 layer and the second outer layer is from about 0.1 to about 1.2,

-the device, and a method for generating electrical current in the
+making the device, and a method for generating electrical

-presence of only ambient heat can be made.
-The device of the
+current in the presence of only ambient heat can be made.

-present invention can be simply and efficiently manufactured.
 The

+device of the present invention can be simply and efficiently

-present invention does not require redox reaction of conventional
+manufactured.
+The present invention does not require redox

-other and further objects, reference is made to the following
+with other and further objects, reference is made to the

-description taken in conjunction with the examples, the scope of
+following description taken in conjunction with the examples,

 FIG. 1 is an annotated Periodic Table;